-First published in 2004 after an extensive consultation process, the National Standards for Community Engagement are now referred to and, we hope, put into practice in many situations around Scotland.
-A wide range of supporting material for the Standards is now available.
+First published in 2004 after an extensive consultation process, and revised in 2015, the National Standards for Community Engagement are now referred to and, we hope, put into practice in many situations around Scotland.
+A wide range of supporting material for the Standards is available.

 Skills and Learning

 January 2007 report, prepared for Learning Connections by SCDC.
 The report aims to support learning for community engagement; it offers a framework for curriculum development, provides guidance on using the framework, and suggests the elements of a strategy for improving skills and practice in community engagement.

 Community learning and development training for professionals engaged in community regeneration and community planning

 This Summary and Report of a research study explore the learning needs of a wide range of professionals as they seek to develop more participatory ways of planning and delivering services.
 The conclusions of the study link closely with Creating a learning landscape: A skills framework for community regeneration, developed by the Scottish Centre for Regneration.

 Full Report (763KB)